Posted on April 11, 2016

 Dan was pulled over by a police officer for speeding going 40 MPH in a 25 MPH zone.
 The police officer asked Dan to get out of the vehicle.
 Dan complied and the officer immediately placed Dan in handcuffs.
 The officer placed the handcuffs on Dan too tightly causing Dan severe pain around his wrists.
 Dan immediately fell to the floor as a result of the pain.
 The police officer arrested Dan from resisting arrest since Dan was not complying.
 In this case, Dan’s Defense Lawyer would argue that Dan did not willfully resisting or delay the officer’s duties because his behavior resulted from the pain of the handcuffs being placed on him too tightly.
 Furthermore, the lawfulness of Dan’s arrest / detention would be called into question since he merely violated the traffic law and not a misdemeanor of felony.

 Sara was in her car while it was idling.
 She was purchasing marijuana from one of her friends.
 After the transaction, she noticed a man running towards the back of her car yelling “Stop!
 Stop!
 Stop!”
 Sara felt scared and fled the scene.
 She was subsequently detained by Sheriff’s Deputies and arrested for possession of marijuana and resisting arrest.
 In this case, Sara’s Resisting Arrest Lawyer would argue that Sara had no reasonable reason to know that the man running behind her was an uncover police officer since he wasn’t wearing identifiable clothing nor did he ever verbally identify himself as a police officer.

 9. Free Criminal Defense Consultation

-If you’ve been arrested or charged with resisting arrest under PC 148(a)(1), contact Resisting Arrest Defense Lawyer John Rogers at the Law Offices of John Rogers for a free consultation.
+If you’ve been arrested or charged with resisting arrest under PC 148(a)(1), contact an experienced Orange County Criminal Defense Lawyer at the Law Offices of John Rogers to schedule a free confidential consultation.